 Threshold Power and Training: No Quick Fix

-It is widely accepted that training with high intensity boosts your ability to exercise without accumulating lactic acid.
-This physiological skill is often the main asset in any endurance athlete, so learning how to increase your threshold power will ultimately make you a stronger and better rider.
+Training with high intensity boosts your ability to exercise without accumulating lactic acid.
+This physiological skill is often the principal asset of any endurance athlete, so learning to increase your threshold power will ultimately make you a strong and better rider.

 Benefits of Interval Training

 The trickiest part of doing intervals is to remain at the right intensity throughout.
-Going a bit too fast at the start makes it impossible to maintain the right intensity to the end.
-If you go too slowly, you will not get the improvements you are training for.
+Going a bit too fast at the start makes it impossible to maintain the right power to the end.
+On the other hand, if you go too slowly, you will not get aimed improvements.

-Yes, threshold power intervals are extremely tough, but they are really effective at building a bombproof aerobic system.
+Yes, threshold power intervals are extremely tough, but they effectively build a bombproof aerobic system.
 Intervals are also great for becoming more adept at pacing for time trials or breakaways.

 But these sub-threshold power intervals can still offer excellent improvements.

-There is also a strong argument that there is possibly a physiological sweet spot because you can train at a high oxygen consumption without going anaerobic, so you will offer a boost to your aerobic system (and almost nothing to your anaerobic performance).
+There is a physiological sweet spot to train at a high oxygen consumption without going anaerobic.
+Thus, you will offer a boost to your aerobic system (and almost nothing to your anaerobic performance).

 There is no one magic formula.
-But, generally, I believe that training load (time x intensity), the successful ratio of intervals and consistency are the three main methods of improving threshold power.
+But, generally, training load (time x intensity), the successful ratio of intervals, and consistency are the three main methods of improving threshold power.

-Although every cyclist is different and there is not a one-size-fits-all solution, I passionately believe that a combination of VO2 max and threshold power interval training are compulsory for professional and elite riders to reach their 100% potential.
+Although every cyclist is different and there is no one-size-fits-all solution, I passionately believe that a combination of VO2 max and threshold power interval training is compulsory for professional and elite riders to reach their 100% potential.